gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

    The automated failover process will see this and failover to one of the standby nodes.

 1. Manually failover
+  1. Ensure the old master node is not still active.

   1. Login to the server that should become the new master and run the following
       ```
       # gitlab-ctl repmgr standby promote